idaholab/moose/modules/doc/content/python/testers/Exodiff.md

 This generates a summary of the simulation which can be edited to make the custom comparison file, where the tolerances for each variable may be set individually.
-In the example shown below, the relative tolerance criterion for the `z_field` variable is modified from the global value of `5.5e-6` to `10`.
-This essentially disables comparison for that field.

-!listing test/tests/test_harness/csvdiff_comparison_relative.cmp

-In this example, the global absolute tolerance for all variables is being modified from its default of `1e-11` to `10`.
-This essentially disables comparison for all variables, but lower values (`1e-8` is common) may be useful to loosen tolerances in a test.
+In the example below, the tolerances are adjusted for local comparisons of field variables, both nodal and elemental.
+The relative error criteria is set to `1e-6` and the absolute criteria is disabled by setting it to `0`.
+These modifications apply to variable `u` and `distance`, and any variable that is **not** listed in the comparison file is not compared.
+The time step and nodal coordinates tolerances are also modified to `1e-6`.

-!listing test/tests/test_harness/csvdiff_comparison_global_floor.cmp
+!listing geomsearch/quadrature_nearest_node_locator/qnnl_ad.cmp

 A field may be ignored by either setting a loose tolerance, or if it may be present in only one of the files by deleting the line for the field in the comparison file.